ayudadigital/huelladigital-backend/backend/README.md

     Failure to find junit:junit:pom:5.5.2 in https://repo.maven.apache.org/maven2 was cached in the local repository, resolution will not be reattempted until the update interval of central has elapsed or updates are forced

-Don't worry the project should build and the tests run.
+Don't worry the project should build, and the tests run.
 It's complaining because of the dependency tree but it's working.

+### Plugins

+In order to install plugins, go to `Settings > Build, Execution, Deployment > Compiler > Annotation Processors` and select `Enable annotation processing`.

+We are using:
-We are using **Lombok** project for code generation.
+ * **[Lombok](https://projectlombok.org/)** project for code generation.
 In order for the IDE to recognize the annotations we need to enable the annotations preprocessor and the Lombok plugin.

-Go to `Settings > Build, Execution, Deployment > Compiler > Annotation Processors` and select `Enable annotation processing`.
+ * **[SonarLint](https://www.sonarlint.org/)** highlights Bugs and Security Vulnerabilities as you write code.
+Before pushing the code into the repository, it's recommended to run SonarLint to solve possible issues.

-Then go to `Settings > Plugins` and search for `Lombok` in the Marketplace tab.
-Install the first one and restart the IDE.
+Then go to `Settings > Plugins` and search for `Lombok` and `SonarLint` in the Marketplace tab.
+Install them and restart the IDE.

 From now, no more warnings should be displayed in the `Project` window.

-⚠️ **Before running the the backend locally, the docker-compose file under backend/docker/local directory must be up to provide the database/localstack dependencies**
+⚠️ **Before running the backend locally, the docker-compose file under backend/docker/local directory must be up to provide the database/localstack dependencies**

 You can run the docker compose file from the IDE or from the terminal with `docker-compose up -d` but you must be in the directory of docker-compose file.